Earth Science Honours 4420

 GEOS4420 is a largely self-directed course that provides students in the Earth Science Honours program with skills in critically reviewing the Earth Sciences literature.
 The specific areas of Earth Science that are covered by each student relate to two topic areas: one which forms the basis of their Honours thesis, and a second that forms the basis of their Coursework Essay and Seminar.

 In the process of working through their Honours thesis proposal (see GEOS4410), students will consult the literature that relates to the specific research problem that their thesis addresses.
 This allows them to focus on the background to their research problem and how earth scientists have approached the problem in the past.
 This process also provides students with valuable insights into which field or laboratory methods are most appropriate.
-Students with appreciate how their research results can plug existing gaps in knowledge.
+Students will appreciate how their research results can plug existing gaps in knowledge.

 In the case of the Coursework Essay, students have the opportunity to hone their literature review skills.
 Here, they choose a topic in the earth sciences (not directly related to their thesis) where there exists more than one viewpoint.
 They trace the development of ideas about the topic, and critically evaluate these viewpoints.
 Based on this critical evaluation, students must then assess which viewpoint(s) they "support", if any, and, importantly, why they favour one over others.
 The choice of topic is discussed with the Earth Sciences Honours coordinator before being approved.
 This is written up as an essay.
 Following feedback from essay examiners, a student presents an oral version of their coursework topic.
-This course does not count with GEOS4121.

 1. Experience in searching and critically reviewing the literature in two major topic areas.